jaalto/project--emacs-epackage-template/README.rst

 FINISHING

 After you've dug into all the previous steps, open account at github and push the package.
-Notify Sources List maintainer about your new epackage to make it available for others.
+Notify `Sources List`_ about your new epackage to make it available for others.

 Making an epackage
 ------------------